wso2/docs-choreo-dev/en/docs/develop/components/webhook.md

 # Webhook

-Explore how you can create event-driven integrations with Choreo triggers.
+Explore how you can create event-driven integrations with Choreo Webhooks.

-## What is a Webhook?
+## What is a webhook?

 A webhook is a cause that activates an action.
 Webhooks in Choreo are no different and are user-defined callbacks.